-So let’s continue to dive into the topic by breaking down the best tips and recommendations for each body type, starting with The Round
+So over the next five days, we will highlight each one, and break down the best tips and recommendations for each body type, continuing today with The Round.

-The round body type is also referred to as circle or apple.
+The round body type is also referred to as a circle or apple.

 There are a few things to remember about the round body type.